Version control with Git and Gitlab

 cd existing_git_repo git remote add origin email@example.com:jc82/gitlab_documentation.git git push -u origin master

-And that is all that Julius has to do to start a DoC gitlab project.
+That is all that Julius has to do to start a DoC gitlab project.
+Note that customised versions of the above command sequences are shown in Gitlab immediately after you create a new repo.

 Part Four: Sharing your code with someone.